126.96.36.199 Australian Government Disaster Recovery Payment (AGDRP) - description

 Activation of AGDRP involves the following steps:

-Determination by the Minister for Emergency Management and National Recovery and Resilience (the Minister) that an event is a major disaster:
+Determination by the Minister for Emergency Management (the Minister) that an event is a major disaster:

 Determination by the Minister of the meaning of 'adversely affected':

 In practice, the Minister usually signs the determinations referred to in steps 1 and 2 at the same time.
-The determinations usually commence upon signature, however, the commencement date should be carefully checked with the National Recovery and Resilience Agency before approving any payments of AGDRP.
+The determinations usually commence upon signature, however, the commencement date should be carefully checked with the National Emergency Management Agency before approving any payments of AGDRP.
 Both instruments must take effect before AGDRP can be paid.

 Assessment of AGDRP